Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 It’s okay to talk about it

 Looking after your wellbeing may seem unachievable during the early stages of parenting however should be viewed as a necessity, not a luxury.
 Many think self-care has to be hours spent at a gym, however it can be as simple as talking to a mate.
-It’s okay to tell a mate that being a new dad is hard work because it’s likely he’s been there too!
+It’s okay to talk about how hard being a new dad is because it’s likely he’s been there too!
 You’ll be surprised at how much you have in common now you are both parents.
+Accessing dad support groups can also be an important step for new fathers to address challenges of adjusting to the new role.

-A lot of times, fathers have to go back to work too soon after the birth of their baby, which is something that can put them under a lot of pressure — both work-related and family related.
-It’s normal for relationships to suffer as both parents adjust to life with a newborn.
+Often, fathers return to work quite soon after the birth of their baby, which is something that can put them under a lot of pressure — both work-related and family related.
+It’s normal for relationships to go through a period of adjustment as both parents adapt to life with a newborn.

-If you find yourself experiencing symptoms for more than two weeks reach out to your GP, ForWhen or recommended support listed below.
+If you find yourself experiencing symptoms for more than two weeks or impact on your capacity to do the things you need to do reach out to your GP, ForWhen or recommended supports listed below.

 Look after yourself

 Be conscious of your own personal health by way of nutrition and exercise.
-If sitting down for a regular meal becomes difficult, have healthy options available.
-This may include having some cut up carrot sticks or nuts on the kitchen bench at the ready.
+If sitting down for a regular meal becomes difficult, have healthy options easily available.
+This may include having some cut up carrot sticks or crackers on the kitchen bench at the ready.

 There are also many services that provide ready to heat meals which can be a great option for a nutritious, quick meal.
 Remember, hydration is important and it can be helpful to have a water bottle in the most frequented rooms of your home as a reminder to sip, sip, sip!